FAQs : Answers to the most common questions.

 How often are the tests to be carried out?

-- FIFA type testing for 2 star is annual, 1 star can be every four years, World Rugby is bi-annual and the FIH is every four years.
+- FIFA type testing for quality pro is annual, quality can be every three years, World Rugby is bi-annual and the FIH is every three years.
 EN is a once off test.
 Our recommendation is that an annual test should be carried out especially where football or rugby is played.

 How do I get my FIFA certificate?